Scylla: Ovid's Metamorphoses

 And drags about her what she strives to shun.

+Gaius Julius Hyginus recounts the same version of the story in his Fabulae.

 The story was later adapted into a five-act tragic opera, Scylla et Glaucus (1746), by the French composer Jean-Marie Leclair.

 Keats' Endymion

 In John Keats' loose retelling of Ovid's version of the myth of Scylla and Glaucus in Book 3 of Endymion (1818), the evil Circe does not transform Scylla into a monster but merely murders the beautiful nymph.
 Glaucus then takes her corpse to a crystal palace at the bottom of the ocean where lie the bodies of all lovers who have died at sea.
 After a thousand years, she is resurrected by Endymion and reunited with Glaucus.

+Palaephatus and Heraclitus Paradoxographus

+Palaephatus, who sought to rationalize Greek mythology, argues that the myth of Scylla originates from a misinterpretation of historical events.
+According to his account, Scylla was not originally a monstrous being, described in myth as a woman to the navel with the lower body of a serpent, but a swift Tyrrhenian trireme.
+The vessel bore the name "Scylla", as inscribed on its prow.
+At the time, Tyrrhenian ships were engaged in plundering the coasts of Sicily and the Ionian Gulf.
+Owing to its speed and effectiveness, this ship frequently coordinated or assembled other vessels and consequently became widely known.

+In one incident, Odysseus is said to have escaped pursuit by this ship by exploiting a favorable wind.
+He later recounted the episode in Corcyra to Alcinous, describing both the vessel and the pursuit.
+Through repeated retellings, these maritime events were gradually transformed, ultimately giving rise to the mythological figure of Scylla as a monstrous creature.

+Heraclitus Paradoxographus, who also attempted to rationalize the myths, writes that Scylla was said to devour sailors who passed by her, but in reality she was a beautiful courtesan living on an island.
+She surrounded herself with greedy followers who behaved like dogs and helped her exploit and destroy her visitors, including some of the companions of Odysseus.
+However, she was unable to deceive Odysseus himself, because he was always cautious and clever.